How Google search results differ from ads

 - How they’re matched: Google matches sites to a person’s search using information like text on the page and links to that page

 - How they’re ordered: Results are ordered on the page based on things like relevance to the search term and popularity

-In addition to links to webpages, you may also see relevant results on a map that lists local business locations, contact information, and driving directions.
-Google’s search results are independent of Google’s advertising programs.
+In addition to links to web pages, you may also see relevant results on a map that lists local business locations, contact information and driving directions.
+Google’s search results are independent of Google’s advertising programmes.